Ignacy Korwin-Milewski: Art collection and patronage

 Korwin-Milewski planned to build a gallery building in which he would make his collection accessible to the public, but was unable to reach an agreement with the authorities in Kraków and Lviv.
 Until 1893, the paintings were located in Vienna, then in Lviv and again in Vienna.
 In 1897, they were moved to the family estate in Hieraniony, then to Santa Caterina Island.
 In 1915, they were returned to Vienna.
 After the First World War the collection dispersed.
 This was connected with Ignacy Milewski's financial problems related to numerous lawsuits, so he was forced to sell his collection.
 Some of the works were bought by the National Museum in Warsaw (gallery of self-portraits and Stańczyk), some were found in private collections around the world.
 Several paintings was bought by the lawyer Emil Merwin, who represented Milewski in Vienna.
 They became the basis of his own collection of Polish paintings.
-Merwin's collection was found in the USA in 1968, but attempts to bring it back to Poland were unsuccessful.
+Merwin's collection was found in the US in 1968, but attempts to bring it back to Poland were unsuccessful.
 The entire collection was purchased by a Viennese antiquarian, Czesław Bednarczyk, who then sold the paintings to private buyers.
 A significant part of the collection was bought from Milewski by the Warsaw antiquarian Abe Gutnajer, who donated some of the paintings to the National Museum.
 Gutnajer ran two antique shops in Warsaw.
 One of them, at 16 Mazowiecka Street, was completely burnt down by a German bomb in September 1939.
 The other, at number 11 on Mazowiecka Street, was looted by the Germans during the occupation.
 To this day, the fate of most of the works from Gutnajer's collection is unknown.